galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

   ENA: European Nucleotide Archive
 zenodo_link: ''
 questions:
-- How do I submit sequences to ENA for my manuscript?
+- How do I submit sequences and metadata to ENA using the Webin portal and cURL?
 objectives:
-- To populate ENA metadata objects for correct submission
+- To populate ENA metadata objects through the Webin portal
-- To submit raw reads to ENA
+- To submit raw reads to ENA using FTP
 time_estimation: "2H"
 key_points:
 - Preparation of metadata and sequence data for the submission
 - Use ENA Webin interactive portal to submit metadata
-- Use linux command to submit read fastq files
+- Use cURL to submit read fastq files
 tags:
 - ?
 priority: 1